 If you are in secondary education, your school will monitor your study progress.
 Your progress is regarded as satisfactory if your period of full-time study does not substantially exceed the standard study time for your course of study.
 The period of eligibility for financial aid is 4 months if you are studying for a basic vocational qualification or you attend upper secondary school.

 If your school discovers that you are not making sufficient progress, it will notify Kela.
-Kela will then send you a request for information about your studies.
-Please reply to the request and state why you are falling behind with your studies.
+Kela will then send you a reminder or a request for information about your studies.
+If you receive a request for information, you should reply to it and state why you are falling behind with your studies.
 You can continue to get financial aid if your progress was slowed temporarily because of an acceptable reason.

 Such acceptable reasons are for example the illness of a close relative or an otherwise difficult life situation.

 Kela stops paying you financial aid if

 - you do not reply to a request for information

 - you do not provide an acceptable reason for falling behind with your studies.

 If Kela stops paying you financial aid, you may get it back if you, after the aid was discontinued, have earned enough credits in order to be able to complete your studies within the standard financial aid period.